GrmRy/LoanPredict/README.md

 # Loan Prediction App

 This project is a **Loan Prediction App** that helps users predict whether a loan will be **fully paid** or **not fully paid** based on various financial factors.
-The application uses a trained machine learning model and is built using **Streamlit** for the front-end interface.
+The application uses a trained machine learning model and is built using **Streamlit** for the front-end interface.Check out the live app here: [Loan Prediction App](https://loanpredict-sbfbu7qqxasv8bbcd9rjey.streamlit.app/)

 ## Features
 - Predicts loan repayment status based on user inputs